CSV Encoder & Delimiter Fixer

 About CSV Encoder & Delimiter Fixer

-CSV Encoder & Delimiter Fixer is a comprehensive tool for repairing and converting CSV file formats.
-Change delimiters (comma to semicolon, tab to pipe, etc.), fix encoding issues (UTF-8, BOM, Latin1), normalize quotes and escapes, convert line endings, and repair malformed CSV files—all processed locally in your browser.
+CSV/TSV Encoder & Delimiter Fixer is a comprehensive tool for repairing and converting CSV file formats.
+Change delimiters (comma to semicolon, tab to pipe, etc.), add or remove a UTF-8 BOM for Excel, normalize quotes and escapes per RFC 4180, convert line endings, and validate column-count consistency before a database or spreadsheet import—all processed locally in your browser.

 What is CSV Encoder used for?